galvezz/rainbird-neo4j/README.md

 https://codeship.com/projects/415e09a0-71a3-0132-22e9-028f765b4235/status?branch=master

-Thin wrapper around the [Neo4j Transactional Cypher HTTP][REST] REST endpoint (specifically `/db/data/transaction/commit`) that adds the ability to perform transactions and client side substitutions in queries.
+Thin wrapper around the [Neo4j Transactional Cypher HTTP][REST] REST endpoint that adds the ability to perform client side substitutions in queries.
 It also returns results in a slightly saner fashion than the raw endpoint.

 ## Installation